-PARENTS: Because Cureton is in stage (year) 3 of PI, parents of students have two options.
+PARENTS: Because Cureton is in stage (year) 4 of PI, parents of students have two options.
 They can enroll their children in different schools in the district.
 To see the list of these schools, parents can contact either the principal or the district office staff.
 Their children are also entitled to free tutoring.
 Details about the district's list of approved tutoring providers are available from the district office.
 More information about both options is available on the US Department of Education Web site.

-SCHOOL: The school staff is hard at work improving classroom teaching.
+SCHOOL: The school staff is participating in a plan of corrective action.
+Teachers continue to work toward improving classroom teaching.
 The school may set aside ten percent of its Title I (federal) funding to help teachers improve.